anup-singh/react-editor/README.md

 - All toolbar items default to `true` if not specified
 - Use `show: false` to hide entire sections
 - Configuration is merged with defaults, so partial configs work perfectly
+- Enable `preview: true` in features for the best markdown editing experience
+- The editor automatically detects and handles both HTML and Markdown content

 ## License